 |Financed by: Black Label Media

 |Domestic Gross: $18,343,983

 |Overseas Gross: $7,410,591

 Along with lousy ads that were focus grouped to death toward the heartland of America, Black Label Media then hired Brad Parscale (Trump’s digital media director for his presidential campaign) to target people who are responsive to Trump and push social media ads of the movie toward them.
 This is a textbook example of marketing working against a movie.
 Perhaps cutting a trailer that focused on the movie’s qualities and strong cast, instead of employing bullshit data analytics and hired consultants would have brought in more auds.
-Then again, as Only The Brave is opening in theaters, a wildfire in California that is roughly the size of New York City is uncontrollably ablaze, claiming lives and displacing hundreds of thousands of people — so maybe this is subject matter that is far too raw and topical.
+Then again, as Only The Brave was opening in theaters, a wildfire in California that was roughly the size of New York City was uncontrollably ablaze, claiming lives and displacing hundreds of thousands of people — so maybe this is subject matter that was far too raw and topical.

 Only The Brave was dated for October 20 and was predictably tracking for a disastrous $6 to $7 million opening.
 The movie opened against a slew of low-rent fare — Tyler Perry’s Boo 2!
 A Madea Halloween, the long delayed Geostorm, The Snowman and the barely wide release of Same Kind of Different as Me.
 Only The Brave was dead on arrival with just $6,002,665.
 The movie declined 41.7% to $3,502,095 in its second frame and fell 45.2% to $1,920,075 in its third session.
 The domestic run closed with a terrible $18,343,983.
 Sony would see returned about $10 million after theaters take their percentage of the gross, which would not even cover 1/3 of the P&A expenses.